deeperlearner/pytorch-template/README.md

 ## Features
 * Clear folder structure which is suitable for many deep learning projects.
 * `.yaml` config file support for convenient parameter tuning.
+* By adding PATH in .bashrc, you can execute `torch_new_project.py` under all paths.
 * Customizable command line options for more convenient parameter tuning.
 * Checkpoint saving and resuming.
 * Abstract base classes for faster development: